SARS-CoV-2 Variants vs. Vaccines

 In a real-life, textbook example of host-microbe interaction, 2 parallel arcs have dominated “recent” SARS-CoV-2 news—vaccines and variants.
 As we continue the race to expand our pharmaceutical arsenal, the virus continues to accrue variations in its genome that have caused a considerable amount of public concern and prompted questions about the impact of this evolving public health threat.

 How do we accommodate for changes in the genome of a virus that, let’s be honest, we’re barely getting acquainted with in the first place?
 And what consequences does all this have on vaccine development, antibody response and global efforts to identify and prevent the spread of disease?
-Here we take a look at some noteworthy amino acid changes to the S protein of SARS-CoV-2 variants and dissect emerging research about the resultant antibody responses of vaccinated individuals or those who have experienced natural SARS-Cov-2 infection.
+Here we take a look at some noteworthy amino acid changes to the S protein of SARS-CoV-2 variants and dissect emerging research about the resultant antibody responses of vaccinated individuals.

 How Frequently Is SARS-CoV-2 Mutating?